-Because of this HIPAA red tape, developing mobile healthcare apps isn’t as simple as developing other healthcare apps.
+Because of this HIPAA red tape, developing healthcare mobile apps isn’t as simple as developing other healthcare apps.
 This is true especially for the US market, where medical software solutions come strictly under HIPAA.
 If you fail to compliant with the HIPAA standards then you can face the consequences from $100 to $50,000 per violation.
 The highest possible penalty is $1.5 million per year for violations of a given provision.

-Henceforth, if you are developing a healthcare app in the USA, you can’t afford to violate the HIPPA compliance.
+Henceforth, if you are developing a healthcare app in USA, you can’t afford to violate the HIPPA compliance.
 In this article, we will guide you about the criteria of how a healthcare app must comply with HIPAA and provide better recommendations.

 Should all medical apps be HIPAA compliant?